-Yes, we routinely use the Law School Admission Counsel’s (LSAC) , Credential Referral Service (CRS) to send out targeted emails as well as focus on applicants who self-identify in their personal statement.
+Yes, our law school routinely uses the Law School Admission Counsel’s (LSAC) Credential Referral Service) (CRS) to send out targeted emails to individuals and focus on creating outreach opportunities with LGBT faculty members and law students affiliated with UNMSOL’s Lambda Law Student Association for those applicants who self-identify as LGBT in their personal statements.

 All faculty postings and hiring processes are monitored by the UNM Office of Equal Opportunity.
 This office has the mission “to promote equal access and treatment for all and to promote a safe environment free of discrimination and inequity in accordance with University values and policies and with federal and state equal opportunity and affirmative action statutes and regulations.”
 In addition, we promote any openings on a variety of listservs, including the New Mexico Lesbian and Gay Lawyers Association and its membership.

 • Regular staff employees who are full-time or part-time and have an appointment percent of 50% or greater